rangertaha/urlinsane/README.md

 | TSV   | Tab-separated values format               |
 | MD    | Markdown-formatted output                 |

+A major limitation of the output format is its restricted display in the terminal, where data is primarily shown in columns and rows.
+Although the `--filter` flag lets you choose specific columns, and the `--output/-o txt` type enables streaming output directly to the terminal without table formatting, only a fraction of the collected information is shown.
+The new JSON output option overcomes this by allowing the complete, highly nested JSON document to be dumped, which can then be filtered using tools like [jq](https://jqlang.github.io/jq/) for more detailed analysis.

 ## In Progress

 - I’m working on creating a `.urlinsane` directory in the user's home directory to store screenshots, data dumps, and cache, along with a configuration file to provide additional tool customization options.